git-college-of-surgery/git-commit-ectomy/docs/ohfk.md

 git checkout new_master
 ```

-Now, you want to bring the repository into the same state
+Now, add a commit at A that will bring the repository into the
-as the (clusterf--ked) branch, at commit D.
+_exact_ same state as the (clusterf--ked) branch (that is, commit D).

-To do this, copy every single file present in the folder
+To do this, copy every single file present in the folder at commit D,
-at commit D, into the repository staging area for commit D'.
+into the repository staging area for commit D'.

 You must copy every single file that is in that folder in commit D,
 _excatly, word for word, character for character_, into D'.

-If there are files that are in A but not in D, those files
+If any files are in A but not in D, those files
 are extra and can be left alone without a problem.

-If there are files that are in D but not in A, you _must_
+If any files are in D but not in A, you _must_
 add those files in when you create commit D'.

 Once your staged commit D' matches the staged commit D,
 commit your changes.

-Tag these two commits as your "Stargates" - these two
+Tag these two commits, D and D',
+as your "stargates" - commit D is your stargate source,
+and commit D' is your stargate destination.
+These commits
-commits are linked, because the repository is in exactly
+are linked because the repository is in exactly the same
-the same state between commit D and commit D'.
+state between commit D and commit D'.

-Commit D is the stargate source, commit D' is the stargate
-destination.

 The last step is to rebase any commits that were made
 after the mess, that is, made after commit D, onto the new